libktx/ktx/async/README.md

 ```

 The `coroutinesVersion` _must_ match the coroutines version that the `ktx-async` library was compiled against -
-otherwise it might cause runtime errors.
-Since coroutines are currently an experimental feature, you should enable them
+otherwise it might cause runtime or compilation errors.

-first:
+Before Kotlin 1.3, coroutines were an experimental feature and required the following Gradle configuration:

 ```Groovy
 kotlin {